Emergency Bed Service

-MedicAlert is a global charity which provides lifesaving services to its members.
+MedicAlert is a global charity that provides lifesaving services to its members.

-By wearing their MedicAlert bracelet or necklace which is marked with an identification number and emergency telephone number, members enable emergency professionals to quickly access details about their medical condition, medication, allergies or individual wishes from their secure, electronic record.
+By wearing their MedicAlert bracelet or necklace, which is marked with an identification number and emergency telephone number, members enable emergency professionals to quickly access details about their medical condition, medication, allergies or individual wishes from their secure, electronic record.

-Our team provide 24/7 assistance via a dedicated emergency telephone line, which is engraved on member’s jewellery discs.
-This means MedicAlert members can be reassured their vital information is always available and will help them get the right help at the right time.
+Our team provides 24/7 assistance via a dedicated emergency telephone line, which is engraved on member’s jewellery discs.
+This means MedicAlert members can be assured that their vital information is always available and will help them get the right help at the right time.